jamesseanwright/wax/docs/003-aggregations.md

 # Building Complex Graphs with `<Aggregation />`s

 Thus far, we have built a simple, linear audio graph.
 What if we want to build more complex graphs in which multiple sources connect to common nodes?
-In Wax, we can achieve this with the `<Aggregation />` component, which like everything else is exported as a binding from the main package.
+In Wax, we can achieve this with the `<Aggregation />` component.

 Say we wish to build the following graph: